nibarAhmed/DevTools/prepatch_readme.txt

 ### 2023-07-25

 - Updated to Hearthstone version 27.0.0.181554 (contributed by Endefx)
-- Fixed an issue causing multi-target cards to erroniously present the discover interface in some cases (contributed by Endefx)
+- Fixed an issue causing multi-target cards to erroneously present the discover interface in some cases (contributed by Endefx)
 - Fixed an issue preventing the "Choose a target" prompt from being announced for additional targets of multi-target cards (contributed by Endefx)
 - Fixed an issue where pressing the up and down arrow keys while choosing a target could skip over lines of the card being read (contributed by Endefx)